The Facts

 • 28 residential care facilities have closed since 2014.

-• This escalating rate of closures is happening because of low reimbursement rates coupled with record inflation levels and exploding labor costs due to too few qualified direct care workers.
-The only solution to this problem is to increase MaineCare reimbursement rates to meet today’s price of providing care to our loved ones.
+• This escalating rate of closures is happening because of low reimbursement rates coupled with record inflation levels and exploding labor costs due to too few qualified direct care workers which means a heavy reliance on expensive contract agency workers.
+The only solution to this problem is to increase MaineCare reimbursement rates and include a cost-of-living increase to help providers recruit more staff.

 • The chronic underfunding and lack of staff are crippling Maine’s ability to provide long term care services to our aging population.